vyxzn/Pomodoro-GUI-Application/README.md

-This is a project based on the Pomodoro technique.
-Using Python's Tkinter class I made a GUI application that sets timers in intervals aligning with the Pomodoro Technique to promote an efficient work cycle.
+This is a project based on the Pomodoro technique using Python's Tkinter class.
+I made a GUI application that sets timers in intervals aligning with the Pomodoro Technique to promote an efficient work cycle.